DanSheps/netbox-zabbix/README.md

-# netbox-plugin-skeleton
+# Netbox Plugin Skeleton

-A netbox plugin to Sync to Zabbix
+A base plugin skeleton to fork

+# Features

+* Keeps plugin in sync with setup.py automatically

+# Installation

+1. Fork It!